FoxComm/highlander/engineering-wiki/developer-experience/Screencasts-Scripts.md

 ```
 Hello and welcome to FoxCommerce!

-In this screencast we will learn how to setup a personal development environment.
+In this screencast we will learn how to set up a personal development environment.

 The process itself - launching an instance in Google Cloud bundled with all necessary software - is simple enough, but requires some manual configuration.